dataobservatory-eu/music/content/pillar/music-economy/index.md

 # Date this page was created.
 date: 2020-10-14T10:00:00
-lastmod: 2022-09-27T08:02:00+02:00
+lastmod: 2023-06-22T16:10:00+02:00

 # Project summary to display on homepage.
-summary: "The Digital Muisc Observatory monitors the music markets with an economic methodology: we not only measure market volumes and prices, but we also measure both demand- and supply side indicators so that we can forecast future market volumes or prices."
+summary: "The Digital Music Observatory monitors the music markets with an economic methodology: we not only measure market volumes and prices, but we also measure both demand- and supply side indicators so that we can forecast future market volumes or prices."

 # Tags: can be used for filtering projects.
-tags: ["Music economy", "Valuations", "Private copying", "MusiC recommendations", "Value gap", "Music industry", "Open Policy Analysis"]
+tags: ["Music economy", "Valuations", "Private copying", "Value gap", "Music industry"]

 # Optional external URL for project (replaces project detail page).
 external_link: ""